yemifatodu/HR_Analysis_meriSkill_project_Internship/README.md

 ## HR Analysis Project: Tools, Techniques, and Insights

 ### Overview
-In this HR Analysis project, I undertook a comprehensive exploration of employee data to derive actionable insights that could inform strategic HR decisions.
-The project involved the use of multiple tools—Microsoft Excel, SQL, and Tableau—each playing a crucial role in different stages of the analysis.
-Below is a detailed account of how each tool was utilized and the impact it had on the overall findings.
+In this HR Analysis project I conducted a deep examination of employee attributes and demographics to distil qualitative findings that would be useful to strategic HR planning.
+It is also important to note that Microsoft Excel, SQL and Tableau were used for the whole of the project with each tool being essential during a certain phase of the analysis.
+The following section provides a breakdown of how each of the tools was deployed and the contribution to the result.

 ### Microsoft Excel: Data Preparation and Initial Exploration
-The journey began with Microsoft Excel, where I engaged in data cleaning and preparation.
+The process started with Microsoft Excel which I used for data cleaning and data preparation.
 Excel served as the foundation for the entire analysis, allowing me to:
-- **Cleanse the Dataset**: I systematically addressed inconsistencies, missing values, and duplicates within the dataset, ensuring that the data was ready for deeper analysis.
-This step was crucial in avoiding any potential biases or errors in the later stages.
+- **Cleanse the Dataset**: First, I cleaned for outliers, for cases where values were missing or two variables were similar but represented by two different variables in the dataset and read for more in-depth analysis.
+This step was important in ensuring there were no biases or mistakes as we progressed to the other steps of the process.
-- **Preliminary Analysis**: Using Excel’s powerful functions and pivot tables, I conducted an exploratory analysis that provided an initial understanding of the dataset.
-This included generating summary statistics and identifying key trends, such as variations in employee satisfaction across different departments.
+- **Preliminary Analysis**: In this stage, I determined the number of rows and columns, and got a general overview of the complete dataset using Excel’s built-in functions and pivot tables.
+This entailed producing summary statistics and trends as well as trends like staff satisfaction level differences between departments.

 ### SQL: Advanced Data Querying and Transformation
 With a cleansed dataset in hand, I transitioned to SQL for more sophisticated data querying and manipulation.
 SQL allowed me to:
 - **Extract Key Metrics**: I wrote complex queries to extract essential information, such as average salaries, attrition rates, and employee tenure.
 SQL’s ability to handle large datasets efficiently made it the ideal tool for these tasks.
-- **Create Calculated Fields**: By leveraging SQL’s capabilities, I developed new calculated fields that added depth to the analysis.
+- **Create Calculated Fields**: Using SQL’s capabilities, I created new calculated fields that added depth to the analysis.
 For instance, I computed the number of years since the last promotion for each employee, which later helped in identifying factors contributing to employee turnover.

 ### Tableau: Visualization and Insight Communication
 The final phase of the project involved the use of Tableau to create dynamic visualizations and dashboards.
 Tableau was instrumental in: